 Early Career Award in Measurement and Research Methodology

 This annual award recognizes emerging scholars in the field of educational research and methodology.
 The award will rotate among the three sections of the division.
-The 2014 award will be in Qualitative Methods (Section 3).
-The winner will be announced and honored at the 2014 Division D luncheon and business meeting with a plaque and a $1,000 award.
+The 2015 award will be in Quantitative Methods in the field of measurement.
+The winner will be announced and honored at the 2015 Division D luncheon and business meeting with a plaque and a $1,000 award.